CTCycle/XREPORT-radiological-reports-generator/assets/docs/project_status_ledger.md

 Validation baseline: `develop` started at `481605b1b87035b8deb03edaefdbfc090f8f1b23`.
 The 2026-09-22 startup change set was validated in that worktree before commit; see the dated Tier 0 summary.
+Current Tier 0 validation revision: `3f180d229278aff379358a9f8d3eddf3b07dee5c`
+(`develop`); its pushed hosted CI run passed.
 Statuses remain tied to the evidence revision and must be refreshed when the checkout or its validation evidence changes.

 ## Maintenance Rules